- P -

 And from the sinner's mind procedes the sin.

-Matthew Prior, Henry and Emma
+Matthew Prior, from Henry and Emma

 - Our hopes, like towering falcons, aim